Idaho

 Eligibility Requirements

-• A resident of Idaho and in the county for 30 days before Election Day
+• Be a resident of Idaho for at least 30 days before the election

 In Idaho, you are not eligible to vote until after you finish all parts of your sentence, including any probation, parole, or supervised release.
 At that time, you can register to vote.
 Pretrial detention and misdemeanor convictions do not restrict your voting rights.